How to Save Even More When Shopping Online for Black Friday Deals

 Perhaps next year we’ll be eulogizing Black Friday.
 But for now, it’s still kickin’.

-Carson Kohler (@CarsonKohler) is a junior writer at The Penny Hoarder.
-You can find her powering through a turkey coma to find the best online deals this Black Friday.
+Carson Kohler (@CarsonKohler) is a staff writer at The Penny Hoarder.
+You can find her powering through a turkey coma to find the best online deals.

 The Penny Hoarder Promise: We provide accurate, reliable information.
 Here’s why you can trust us and how we make money.